Zero-shot Emergent Robotic Behaviors using World Models

 The problem is compositional.
 A dual-arm robot might need to push an object clear of an obstacle with one tool, reposition it into the reachable zone of another arm, and then grasp it, a sequence that was never demonstrated end-to-end.
 A teleoperation pipeline would need to have captured not just each individual skill, but the specific multi-skill transitions that resolve the long-tail failure modes or mistakes of each skill's control policy, across many environment configurations.
 The number of required demonstrations scales roughly with the product of skills, their possible handoffs, and their error-recovery strategies and trajectories, making long-tail coverage prohibitively expensive.

-This is not just an engineering inconvenience.
-It reflects a fundamental limitation: imitation learning encodes solutions rather than understanding.
+This is not just an engineering inconvenience but a fundamental limitation: imitation learning encodes solutions rather than understanding.
 The robot learns what to do in situations it has seen, but has no mechanism to reason about what would happen under alternative actions in situations it has not seen.
+This is the same limitation that naive next-token prediction imposes on LLMs, and the same reason that test-time reasoning is the path forward in both domains.

 What Biology Does Differently